 - Winter Session (November to December)

-- Budget session which is conducted from February to May,
+- The budget session is conducted between February and May,

-- It is regarded as the highly crucial for the matters it deals with.
+- This particular session is regarded as highly crucial for the matters it deals with.

 - The budget session opens with the introduction of the Railway Budget.

-- While the rail budget is presented in the third week of February, the Budget is presented on the last working day of February.
+- The Budget is presented on the last working day of February.

-- The Member of Parliament gets an occasion to discuss budgetary provisions and suggestions relating to taxation.
+- The MPs get an occasion to discuss budgetary provisions and suggestions relating to taxation.